 -------

 What is the Jump Shot for Health Challenge: Jump Shot for Health is a four-part steps challenge aimed at fostering participation in the Be Well SHBP® well-being program and encouraging physical and mental well-being through increased movement.
 Created with Georgia in mind, this program will inspire physical activity, promote healthy interactive space for participants to track their daily steps progress, and compete against other teams for the chance to support a Title 1 school in your community.
-Visit Bewell.shbp.com/jump-shot-for-health to learn more.
+Visit Bewellshbp.com/jump-shot-for-health to learn more.

 Why it’s important for you: Since most of us spend about a third of our waking hours at work, we have a chance to move in a healthier direction, together.